mliew21396/remote-work-u2/week-6/5-inheritance/README.md

 `graduated?` | Checks whether the cohort has graduated from DBC- returns boolean `currently_in_phase_0_unit` | Calculates unit based on date if in Phase 0

-NOTE: it may be useful to also learn a bit about Ruby's `Time` class for this challenge.
+NOTE: it may be useful to also learn a bit about Ruby's `Date` and `Time` classes for this challenge.

 If you want to add any other attributes or methods, feel free to do so!